obetomuniz/tatooine/docs/HTML.md

-# parseHtml
+# scrapeHtml

-The `parseHtml` function takes an page URL and an object containing `selectors` as input and returns an object with data extracted from the HTML string.
+The `scrapeHtml` function takes an page URL and an object containing `selectors` as input and returns an object with data extracted from the HTML string.
 It uses the `cheerio` and `utils/fetchData` functions to load the HTML and extract the required information using the provided `selectors`.

 ## Selectors